 But recently, a Chicago woman took the concept to new heights.
 Just a month after being released from prison at Logan Correctional Center in Lincoln, Illinois, Shermain Miles said that she had changed her ways.
 She intended to keep away from alcohol, crime and others that tend to cause trouble.
 Unfortunately, that pledge didn’t seem to last very long, because she was recently arrested again for a number of new criminal offenses such as misdemeanor battery, reckless conduct, drinking in public and theft.

 So what makes this interesting?
 Hundreds and hundreds of people are arrested every day in Chicago for misdemeanor and felony crimes, you might say.
 That’s true, but few people have ever been arrested 397 times as is the case here.
 According to reports, Ms. Miles was charged with stealing a set of keys from a man and she was later located drinking and engaged in a physical altercation.
 Surprisingly, that number of arrests isn’t apparently even a record in Chicago!

 So whether you have been arrested 400 times or whether this is your very first arrest, the criminal attorneys at Mitchell S. Sexner & Associates LLC have the experience to help you.
 Since 1990, we’ve helped over 10,000 people, so call us anytime for a free consultation.

-Source: Chicago Sun Times, “Out of prison for just a month, woman arrested for her 397th time”, Stefano Esposito, December 21, 2013.
+Source: Chicago Sun Times, “Out of prison for just a month, woman arrested for her 397th time”, December 20, 2013.